web3j/svm/README.md

 Solidity Version Manager inspired by nvm & jabba.
 Written in Kotlin & Java, but available with no dependencies as a native image thanks to GraalVM.

 Allows for you to easily install & switch between different versions of the Solidity compiler (solc) from the Terminal.
 Supports Linux and macOS, Windows support coming soon.
+Unlike other version managers for Solidity, svm is not a wrapper, has no dependencies, and is able to download native images to run directly on Linux, macOS and Windows, without any extra compilation required.

 ### Installation:
 Linux & macOS: